jrodan/pac-vothing-client/README.md

 - Install Node (6.2.1 is tested)
 - run `npm init` to init project and load dependencies
 - run `npm run build-script` to build client.
 Compiled files are available under /public/
-- run `npm start` to start the local development server
+- run `npm start` to start the local development server on port 8082.
+This can be changed in the `server.js` file

 # TODO 1.0.0
 - [ ] integrate client in the core assembly project
 - [ ] use npm config module for application configurations
 - [ ] add / edit survey validation
-- [ ] error messages
+- [ ] error and success messages
 - [ ] sort by modified date
 - [ ] implement paging
 - [ ] detail page of one survey